nebojsab/todo/README.md

 ToDo React application

-To run project locally clone the repository then run
+After cloning and installing the dependencies, start the application with:

 ### `npm install`

-to install all dependencies.

-Nex run

 ### `npm run dev`

-to start the app on http://localhost:1234
+View the application in the browser: http://localhost:1234

 ## How to use the App